Skip to Content

 What changes is the carbon footprint of the products.
 Independently reviewed life cycle assessments (LCA) for Neste RE capture the benefits in numbers:

-**Life Cycle Assessment on Environmental Impacts of Chemical recycling of waste plastic - Case Neste (October 2022).
+*Life Cycle Assessment on Environmental Impacts of Neste Renewable Polymers and Chemicals (30 June 2021) **Life Cycle Assessment on Environmental Impacts of Chemical recycling of waste plastic - Case Neste (October 2022).

 Neste Feedstock - Animal fat liquid

-The NEXBTL process
+Route I: The NEXBTL process

-The Impact: >85% reduction in GHG emissions
+The impact: significant reduction in GHG emissions

 Plastic waste can be a valuable resource.
 In principle, plastics can be recycled to create new plastic products.
 This allows us to keep the materials circulating, reducing the need for virgin raw materials.